kakaa2993/Pomodoro-App/README.md

 # Pomodoro App

-An application for productivity, written in python programing language and build with Tkinter library.
+An application for productivity, written in <a href='https://www.python.org/'>Python </a>programing language and build with the <a href='https://docs.python.org/3/library/tkinter.html'>Tkinter</a> library.

 ## How To Use The App:
 - Just click on ``Start`` if you want to start the sessons,```Restart```if you want to restart.